Gellybean/Mathfinder-Bot/README.md

 - Spell reference with options for calculating DCs
 - Basic inventory management with a large list of built-in items
 - Tools for DMs, including the ability to evaluate character sheets, secret rolls, initiative tracking, and a
 - Bestiary with 3,200 containing pre-programmed melee attacks.
-This includes Paizo content and Tome of Horrors (non-duplicates only).
+This includes main content and Tome of Horrors (non-duplicates only).
 - Making your Pathfinder experience more convoluted than ever!